src200/ai-agent-factory/README.md

         cd ai-agent-factory

-4.  **Install Dependencies**: Use Poetry to install the project dependencies.
+4.  **Install Dependencies**: Use pdm to install the project dependencies.
 This command reads the `pyproject.toml` file and installs all necessary packages.

-        poetry install
+        pdm install

-5.  **Activate the Virtual Environment**: To activate the project's virtual environment, run:

-        poetry shell

 This step is crucial as it ensures that all commands and scripts are run within the context of your project's dependencies, avoiding conflicts with other projects.

 6.  **Run the Project**: Now that everything is set up, you can run the joke agent using:

-        poetry run python agents/joke.py
+        pdm run agents/jokes/joke-agent.py